 - Type “status”

 - Find and copy the numbers next to your name

 - Type “callvote kick [the numbers next to your name]” into the Developer Console

 That's what you need to type into the Developer Console to start the kick vote during a match.
 If you haven't activated the Developer Console already, keep in mind, this is something that needs to be done if you've never done this.

 Reasons to Kick yourself

-You do not have the option of trying to kick that person first but keep in mind that not everyone may agree with you.
+You do not have the option of trying to kick that person first but keep in mind that not everyone might want to kick you.
 This means to vote kick yourself can be the only option if you're struggling to play that game due to the general toxicity or targeted harassment.

-If you are being kicked from too many Competitive matches then you can also be flagged.
+If you are being kicked from too many Competitive matches, you can also be flagged.
 Being kicked too much gives you a Competitive Cooldown as well.
-If you decide to go AFK to get kicked then be aware that being AFK or not participating in matches may also result in a Competitive Cooldown.
+If you decide to go AFK to get kicked, then be aware that being AFK or not participating in matches may also result in a Competitive Cooldown.